Used Car: 2012 Nissan Cube Review

 Other Cars to Consider

 Reviewers considered the 2012 Honda Fit to be very practical, as its rear seats can be folded in different ways to accommodate larger cargo items.
-It also has strong safety scores and gets slightly better fuel economy than the Cube.
+It also gets slightly better fuel economy than the Cube.

-A sportier alternative to the Cube is the 2012 Mazda3.
+A sportier and more fuel-efficient alternative to the Cube is the 2012 Mazda3.
 Reviewers found it to be one of the most fun-to-drive cars in the class.
-It also achieves better fuel economy and has a higher reliability score than the Cube.